hyper-expanse/dotfiles/debian/README.md

 > If the number after _SCSI_ is different than what is mentioned above, select the intended hard drive or the top most on the list.

+Select _Yes_ to create a new partition table for the device.

+Navigate to the newly created `pri/log` partition and select it.

+Choose _Create a new partition_.

 Setup the boot partition using the following values:
+* Use as: ext4
 * Mount location: /boot
-* File system: ext2
+* Partition type: Primary
+* Location for new partition: Beginning
 * Size: 255 MB

-> A journaling filesystem, such as `ext3`, or `ext4`, is not necessary for a boot partition in which files are rarely written, or read.

-Create an encrypted partition before proceeding to setup LVM:
-* _physical volume for encryption_
-* _Configure the encryption volume_
-* Select the Free Space device.
-* _Write the changes to disks and configure encryption_
-* Enter a password for the encrypted volume.

-Create a physical volume to store our LVM setup.
-* _physical volume for LVM_
-* Select _logical_
+* Bootable flag: on

+Select the remaining free space, and when prompted, choose _Create a new partition_.

+Setup the new partition using the following values:
-* _physical volume for LVM_
+* Use as: physical volume for encryption

-Next select _Configure the Logical Volume Manager_.
+* Partition type: Logical
+* Size: All remaining.

+Once the encrypted partition has been created, navigate through the menu to the _Configure the Logical Volume Manager_ option to configure our LVM setup.

-When prompted, create a Volume Group using `[HOSTNAME]-vg` as the name, replacing `[HOSTNAME]` with the hostname of the system.
-For the Volume Group, select the Free Space device.
+Choose _Create volume group_ and name the volume group `[HOSTNAME]-vg`, replacing `[HOSTNAME]` with the hostname of the system.

-With the newly created Volume Group create several logical volumes that are mapped to directories within the file system.
+When prompted for the volume group device, choose the device tagged as `crypto`, and then allow the changes to be written to disk.

+Once the volume group has been created, move on to creating several logical volumes, one for distinct directory for which we want to create a separate file system.
 For each of the following directory mappings select _Create logical volume_, then select the `[HOSTNAME]-vg` volume group:

 * /
 	* Name: root-lv
 	* Size: 20 GB
 * /home
 	* Name: home-lv
-	* Size: Rest of available disk space.
+	* Size: All remaining disk space minus 20GB.
 * /tmp
 	* Name: tmp-lv
 	* Size: 1 GB